callenb/callenb.github.io/_drafts/my-grandmother-eva-lichtenstein-1907-1985.md

 ## Your Mum's Jewish

-I can't count the number of times I walked to our allottment with my Dad, it was a lot.
+I can't count the number of times I walked to our allottment with my Dad, it was many.
 We'd set off from our house at 77 Hind Street in Stockton-on-Tees, walk past where my Dad grew up at number 48 with the brass step, then to the bottom of the street and down the steps to Oxbridge Lane.

 {% include image.html class="img-left" url="/images/people/george-callender-57yo400x594.jpg" dimensions="width='100%'" caption="My Father at the allottment in about 1972/73" %}
 We'd walk under the railway along Oxbridge Lane, passed our school, over the zebra crossing, and towards the cemetery, turning right at the roundabout and finally up Oxbridge Avenue to our destination.
 It was only about a mile but there was plenty of time to talk about all sorts of things, and we did.